Scottish railway station project completed

 Lanark station with the new roof. // Credit: Network Rail

-has restored the Grade B-listed roof of platform 2 at Lanark station in which had seriously deteriorated and had become a danger to both railway staff and the travelling public.
+has restored the Grade B-listed roof of platform 2 at station in Scotland which had seriously deteriorated and had become a danger to both railway staff and the travelling public.

 Helped by a significant investment from Network Rail and the , work took place last year to carefully refurbish the roof and canopy over the building on platform 2.

-Work was completed at the end of the year, with the Trust contributing £75k of grant funding towards the project’s total cost of £310k.
+Work was completed at the end of the year, with the Railway Heritage Trust contributing £75k of grant funding towards the project’s total cost of £310k.

 Lanark station with the new roof. // Credit: Network Rail